Skip to content

 • lighter: Color used for light-mode theme

-• terminal_theme: Collection of normal & bright colors (16 total) known for other terminal themes (ansi colors)
+• terminal_colors: Collection of normal & bright colors (16 total) known for other terminal themes (ANSI colors)

 To add a background image you can use this attribute: background_image: with the name of the image you want to use as the background.